We are currently operating an amended service due to the current coronavirus situation.

 Bristol regional services

-a two-hourly service will operate between Swindon and Melksham/Westbury
+a reduced level of service will operate between Swindon and Westbury via Melksham

-Bristol Temple Meads to Severn Beach line services will resume a normal timetable, operating two trains per hour for most of the day
+Bristol Temple Meads to Severn Beach line services will resume a normal timetable

-an hourly service will operate between Westbury and Gloucester with some trains extended to/from Worcester
+an hourly service will operate between Westbury and Gloucester with occasional services extended to/from Worcester*

 seven services per day will operate between Westbury and Weymouth*